Finding a Top Financial Advisor Firm in White Plains, New York

 Minimum AssetsNo set account minimum

 The Portfolio Strategy Group, LLC is the first firm on our list.
-It has more than $1.5 billion in assets under management (AUM).
 The firm’s client base is mostly made of individuals with and without a high net worth, though some pooled investment vehicles, pension plans, charitable organizations and corporations have accounts as well.

 Portfolio Strategy Group Background

 Portfolio Strategy Group was founded in 1990.
-It is a wholly-owned subsidiary of Focus Financial Partners, LLC.
-Among the firm’s six advisors, there is one certified financial planner (CFP), one chartered financial analyst (CFA) and one certified public accountant (CPA).
+It is a wholly owned subsidiary of Focus Financial Partners, LLC.
+Among the firm’s advisors, certifications include their certified financial planner (CFP) and chartered financial analyst (CFA).

 Portfolio Strategy Group Investment Philosophy